Marcellis/mad-codelabs/docs/level1-task2/level1-task2.md

 <img src="assets/level1task2.jpg" width="265" height="450"/>
 <img src="assets/conjunction_table.jpg"/><br>

 ### You're on your own!

 Task 2 of each level doesn't provide you a solution nor step by step guidance.
-When you are done, push to Github! :collision:
+When you are done, push to Github! 💥